 Ik-Joong Kang (Honorable Mention)

-Many Korean artists had ambitions to show their work in the second exhibition at the Korean Pavilion in 1997.
+Many South Korean artists had ambitions to show their work in the second exhibition at the Korean Pavilion in 1997.
 Even those who had already shown wished for another opportunity in the new venue.
 This posed a challenge for Kwang-su Oh, the curator tasked with selecting the artists that year.
 Oh felt that the space of the Korean Pavilion was not sufficient to present four artists, as they had in the previous exhibition.
 One or two seemed more reasonable.
 In the end, he introduced works by Ik-Joong Kang and hyung woo Lee.

 The two artists chosen to represent the Korean Pavilion in 1997 were relatively young, being in their 30s and 40s.
 Considering the protocols of the Korean art community at the time, his selection was highly unconventional.
 However scandalous, it was a well-informed decision based on his insight into the overarching trends of other pavilions as well as the Biennale itself.
 His strategy hit the mark when the 37-year-old Ik-Joong Kang received the Honorable Mention.
 The panel of judges praised the work of Ik-Joong Kang for its ingenuity in creating an encyclopedic world out of small pieces.
-What made the award even more meaningful was that Kang delivered a speech on behalf of the laureates at the winners' celebration party held after the award ceremony on June 15th.
+What made the award even more meaningful was that Kang delivered a speech on behalf of the laureates at the winners' celebration party held after the award ceremony on June 15.
 At the press conference upon his homecoming, he elaborated that "the significance of his exhibit is to uphold and expand tradition on a global level."
-Furthermore, Korea was nominated for the Golden Lion for Best National Participation.
-At the time, both domestic and international public perception interpreted the Korean Pavilion's consecutive awards as "a firm recognition of Korean contemporary art by the international art community."
+Furthermore, the Korean Pavilion was nominated for the Golden Lion for Best National Participation.
+At the time, both domestic and international public perception interpreted the Korean Pavilion's consecutive awards as "a firm recognition of South Korean contemporary art by the international art community."

 When Kang's work was shown in the Korean Pavilion in consecutive exhibitions, the Korean art community started to perceive the Venice Biennale differently: the misconception that the Biennale was the final hurdle, approachable only by established artists, was replaced with an understanding of it as a place where changes in contemporary art were embraced and commentary welcomed.

-Bahc Yiso Exhibition view of the Korean Pavilion at the 47th Venice Biennale, hyung woo Lee, The There Is , wire netting, 1997.
+, wire netting, 1997.
+Provenance: Art in Culture Exhibition view of the Korean Pavilion at the 47th Venice Biennale, hyung woo Lee, The There Is , wire netting, 1997.
 Provenance: Art in Culture

 1999 / 48th